fermyon/spin-python-sdk/README.md

 - [MyPy](https://pypi.org/project/mypy/)
     - This is optional, but useful for during development.
 - [Spin](https://github.com/fermyon/spin) 2.2 or later.
-    - As of this writing Spin 2.2 has not yet been released, so we must use a [temporary fork](https://github.com/dicej/spin/tree/wasmtime-16) which supports the `0.2.0-rc-2023-12-05` snapshot of WASI.
-You can find pre-built binaries [here](https://github.com/dicej/spin/releases/tag/canary).
+    - As of this writing Spin 2.2 has not yet been released, so we must use the `main` branch of Spin for the time being.
+You can find pre-built binaries [here](https://github.com/fermyon/spin/releases/tag/canary).

 Once you have Python and pip installed, you can use the latter to create and enter a virtual environment and then install the desired packages